On Extended Thermodynamics: From Classical to the Relativistic Regime: Extended Irreversible Thermodynamics

-where summation over the indices $(i,j)$ is understood and the partial derivative of $s$ with respect to $e$ is taken by keeping $(v, \vec{q} $, $ P^v $, $ \sigma_{(v)}^{ij} )$ fixed with similar restrictions for the other derivatives as well.
-This ''generalized Gibbs relation'' introduces a non-equilibrium absolute temperature $\Theta$ via
+where for typographical convenience we write $s$ intead of $s_{ge}(e, v, \vec q, P^{v}, \sigma_{(v)}{}^{ij})$, summation over the indices $(i,j)$ is understood and the partial derivative of $s$ with respect to $e$ is taken by keeping $(v, \vec{q} $, $ P^v $, $ \sigma_{(v)}^{ij} )$ fixed (similar restrictions for the other derivatives as well).
+This relation is interpreted within (EIT) as a ``generalized Gibbs relation'' and introduces formally a non-equilibrium absolute temperature $\Theta$ via

 and a non-equilibrium thermodynamical pressure $\pi$ via